-Department: Service: So chool: Ringway F Primary School Activity: Schools opening during COVID19 pandemic · • Version 9.0: Updated 13th January 2022 (subject to f urther change if government guidance is updated) which Headteachers may wish to retain as part of the e Schools COVID-19 operational guidance , as well as a e risk assessment process.
-This document should k nformation, including duties under health and safety be read in conjun People at Risk: Staff, pupils, visitors, volunteers, parents, contractors Additional Information: guidance on completion: ris Guidance for full opening: special schools and other s NCC Health and Safety Bulletin Existing service/task specific risk assessments and guidant Health England and internally at NCC.
-Further additional information/links to documentation specialist settings, uidance provided t by the government/Public Queries relating to COVID-19 - complete the NCC Pu Name of Person Completing Form: Lisa Robson Date: 13th January 2022 Job Title: Headteacher Review Date:
+Department: Service: School: Ringway Primary School Activity: Schools opening during COVID19 pandemic Version 9.0: Updated 14 th February 2022 (subject to a further change if government guidance is update d) This risk assessment incorporates the content of the which Headteachers may wish to retain as part of the Briefing - 2 September 2021 which provides further in e risk assessment process.
+This document shou ld be read in conjunction with the H&amp;S People at Risk: Staff, pupils, visitors, volunteers, parents, contractors Additional Information: guidance on completion Guidance for full opening: special schools and oth NCC Health and Safety Bulletin or openande detange , Existing service/task specific risk assessments an d guidanaa providad by the government/Dublic Health England and internally at NCC. a guidance provided by the government/Fublic • ion is available at the bottom of the document.